Aantrreksh/sql-query/sqlref/sql_reference.md

 <object alt="syntax diagram for a sort item"  data="./diagrams/sortItem-c2d68091cd2d559c787829526bd218d5.svg" ></object>

-The semantics of the *sort item* components are as follows:
+The semantics of the *sort item* components are as follows.

 - `expression`: The expression represents a *sort key*.
 The value of the sort key is used to order the rows of the result.
 - `ASC`: Uses the values of the sort key in ascending order.
 ASC is the default.
 - `DESC`: Uses the values of the sort key in descending order.